oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 Encapsulation lets us hide the internal representation of objects from the outside and only expose the methods and properties that the client needs.
 In Ruby, we achieve encapsulation by creating objects and exposing interfaces to interact with those objects.

 We can implement Method Access Control to qualify methods as public, private or protected which determines what methods and properties are exposed through the public interface of a class.
-Note that all instance methods are public by default.
+Note that with the exception of the `initialize` method, instance methods are public by default.

 ```ruby
 class Person